-The Center for Critical Care is a multidisciplinary group of physicians, acute care nurse practitioners, and respiratory therapists within the Anesthesiology Institute.
+The Department of Intensive Care & Resuscitation is a multidisciplinary group of physicians, acute care nurse practitioners, and respiratory therapists within the Anesthesiology Institute.
 The scope of practice ranges from community hospital medical/surgical ICUs to specialized ICUs for abdominal transplant to others for full spectrum perioperative cardiovascular care including heart/lung transplant and all methods of mechanical and circulatory support.

 The procedure team is a subset of intensivists who perform a wide variety of procedures for critically ill patients.
 Their scope ranges from simple temporary line placement to tunneled catheters, pleural and pericardial drains, and ECMO.
 The ability to perform these procedures in the ICU obviates patient transport and facilitates timely completion.